 - Job One – I’ve been waiting for this job since March and have been told each week to come back the following week.
 This is the job that I want with all my heart.
 It fits me perfectly and I know I am the right candidate for the job.
 I’ve been told that I have this job, so why the run around?

 - Job Two – The first two interviews were fantastic.
 The boss was really keen on good communication and honesty.
 I had the job hook line and sinker.
 After waiting a week for The Boss to call I went into the establishment and spoke with The Boss.
-The Boss was rather surprised to see me, and somewhat flustered that I was even there.
+The Boss was rather surprised to see me and somewhat flustered that I was even there.
 I asked when can I start, he gave me a start day.
 I arrived on my start day and the Assistant Boss had no idea why I was there.
 The Assistant Boss asked why I was there as they had just hired another person last week!!
 I told The Assistant Boss that The Boss told me to come on this day.
 The Assistant Boss called The Boss and I overheard The Assistant say “Oh, you didn’t know Jennifer was coming?”
 When The Boss finally arrived it felt like The Boss didn’t want me there.
 The Boss could not look me in my eye and spoke dialect when conversing with the staff.

-- Job Three – This is a new job to me, a job I have never done in my life.
+- Job Three – This is a new job for me, a job I have never done in my life.
 I thought it would be nice to change things up as I’m getting tired of my old job.
 The interview went well and was told that the first two days would be “testing” days.
 I was in over my head at this five-star establishment.
 Trying to do a job I have never had training in and in a different language proved that I was not the right candidate.
 I spoke with the Head Manager who was sweet, kind and helpful.
 The Head Manager told me that my Italian is not fast enough for this demanding job, that my Italian is great for one on one conversations but this is not a job for one on one.
 It’s a demanding high-volume job.
 I truly appreciate the trail run at this job and the fantastic people I met.
 I now know what I need to improve on if I want a job with five stars.

 - Job Four – My Blog.
-It’s strange how many people have come out of the wood work since my interview appeared in the local newspaper.
+It’s strange how many people have come out of the woodwork since my interview appeared in the local newspaper.
 I was contacted a few days ago by someone who is interested in my blog, and they are interested in working with me.
 We made an appointment for 6pm, I showed up, they didn’t.

-- Job Five – This job is a 30 minute drive from my town and I don’t drive.
+- Job Five – This job is a 30-minute drive from my town and I don’t drive.
 I appreciate that The Owner even asked me knowing I don’t drive.
 This job would have been perfect for me as I would have complete independence.
 Alas without a license to drive I cannot take this job.

 I’ve tried to keep these jobs as general as possible to protect the identities of the people involved.
 I really just wanted to highlight the struggles I have had in hopes to educate others who are thinking of moving here.